What is organizational alignment?

 Organizational alignment is a means of turning your organizational strategy into more than just words on paper.
 It is the process of harnessing the creative and productive energies of all members of your organization in contribution toward the achievement of organizational goals.

-Peter Drucker noted that among his many contributions to the practice of management an idea he felt most strongly about was that employees must be empowered to make decisions.
-He envisioned organizations in which leaders catalyzed a community of knowledge workers that did not not just follow orders from above, but were instead motivated by a shared sense of purpose and commitment.
-He strongly and consistently advocated that organizations of all kinds (for profit and nonprofit alike) make sure that all of their knowledge workers think and act as executives, by which he simply meant that they enjoy operational autonomy and decision making authority within the scope of their responsibility.
+Peter Drucker noted that among his many contributions to the practice of management, an idea he felt most strongly about was that employees must be empowered to make decisions.
+He envisioned organizations in which leaders catalyzed a community of knowledge workers that did not just follow orders from above but were instead motivated by a shared sense of purpose and commitment.
+He strongly and consistently advocated that organizations of all kinds (for-profit and nonprofit alike) make sure that all of their knowledge workers think and act as executives, by which he simply meant that they enjoy operational autonomy and decision-making authority within the scope of their responsibility.
 Distributing this kind of agency widely across an organization can unleash an organization’s capacity to perform while simultaneously giving motivation and meaning to all those whose contributions yield that performance.

 A key component of alignment is translating an organization’s core values into behaviors and decisions on the part of every contributing member of the organization.
 This translation takes effort and continuous reinforcement.

 The impact of a successful alignment process is multifold but in the context of our 360 brand process, it has the added capacity to unify the brand experience and generally enhance an organization’s ability to deliver on its brand promise.